CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/README.md

 ![Market cap by fiscal year](https://github.com/CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/assets/143285125/34ef171f-1519-43da-96a1-3db687f40890)

-- We can see Year wise Revenue and Market cap growth and it's a good sign for the company.
+Above both Line graph shows the growth in Revenue and Market capitalization by year on year.
+In this report can be seen year on year decrease in emissions and carbon footprint and increase in revenue and market cap. it shows the strong business model of Apple company.

 ![Corporate Emission by fiscal year](https://github.com/CodeofRahul/Apples_Journey_to_Carbon_Neutrality_by_2030/assets/143285125/c5f60fbf-9e6c-4a12-9e7e-5e4fb28d72ae)